NovatecConsulting/camunda-platform-8-cinema/README.md

 <img alt="process model" src="camunda-cloud/src/main/resources/reserve-tickets.png" width="1000">

 ## How to run it
-- generate a client configuration on you Camunda Cloud account (tab API)
+- generate a client configuration on your Camunda Platform account (tab API)
 - add your camunda cloud cluster credentials to the `src/main/resources/application.yml`
 - OR: use the local container environment (docker/docker-compose-core.yaml)
 - start the application